The Földiklinik in Hinterzarten

 Secondary Lymphoedema:

-Limbs, chest, head/neck, genitals following cancer treatments and cancer recurrences as well as after surgeries.
+Limbs, chest, head/neck, genitals following cancer treatments and cancer recurrences, as well as after surgeries.

-Post-traumatic Lymphoedema:
+Post-Traumatic Lymphoedema:

-After accidents and severe inflammations.
+Following accidents and severe infections.

-Obesity-associated Lymphoedema:
+Obesity-related Lymphoedema:

-Lymphoedema caused by massive overweight.
+Lymphoedema caused by significant overweight.

-Multifactorial Lymphoedema:
+Multicausal Lymphoedema:

 Lymphoedema resulting from multiple diseases.